Saturday Club Receptionist

-Campus: Hartlepool Contract: Permanent Hours: Full Time 1.0 Full Time / Part time opportunities available Salary: £30,093 - £36,358 (based on increments) Closing date for receipt of completed applications: Sunday 5th May 2024 Please submit your application form to jobs@northernart.ac.uk Job Description Application Form Equal Opportunities
+Campus: Hartlepool Contract: Permanent Hours: Part Time - 10.5 hours per week (1.5 days) Actual Annual Salary: £9,027 - £10,907 (FTE £30,093 - £ 36,358) Closing date for receipt of completed applications: Sunday 16th February 2025 Please send your completed application to jobs@NorthernArt.ac.uk Job Description Application Form Equal Opportunities Form Job Advert

-We are expanding our staffing on our BA (hons) Illustration and BA (Hons) Animation degrees.
-The collaborative programmes are highly industry facing, developing students to gain the skills, knowledge and industry links to forge a career as an animator and illustration industries.
-Our students are provided the business and creative skills to pursue a career in screen industries, film, television, advertising, editorial, games, comics and publishing.
-We are seeking a dynamic Lecturer (Creative Practitioner) to join our dynamic team and support the development of the programme direction and growth.
-The person we appoint will work in the Visual Art faculty.
-Skills will involve industry experience from a relevant illustration or animation sector i.e. 2D or 3D animator, character designer, illustrator, concept artists, graphic artists, game designer etc. Essential to this role are excellent administrative, planning, and organisational skills, as you will take responsibility and lead in areas such as module leadership, assessment of student progress and attendance.
-You will collaborate with colleagues on the implementation of assessment procedures, contributing towards the growth of the programme.
-We are looking for someone with relevant industry experience and contacts, as well as knowledge of contextual research and the current professional practice within the global illustration and animation industry.
-Higher education academic experience in Illustration or Animation would be desirable.
-What will you get if you join us? • Work for an institution that supports work-life balance, and cares for the wellbeing of staff; • Staff development opportunities; • Generous annual leave; • Free confidential counselling service and physiotherapy; • Free eye tests and contribution towards glasses for VDU use; • Free IT products including Microsoft Office and Adobe Creative Cloud; • Professional fees paid by the School; • Staff recognition awards • Free car parking and access to other staff benefits; and • Access to the Teachers’ Pension scheme (with significant employer contributions).
+Job Role The Northern School of Art has a 150-year heritage delivering high quality education for the creative industries.
+The higher education campus, based in the vibrant North East, offers an authentic Art School community where students and students collaborate across disciplines.
+We are seeking a dynamic Lecturer (Creative Practitioner) to join our BA (Hons) Photography team.
+Through ongoing collaboration with industry partners and affiliation with the Association of Photographers (AOP), our programme covers everything from analogue darkroom practices to industry-standard digital studio workflows, post-production in the rapidly changing digital landscape.
+The person we appoint will work in the Visual Art faculty as a highly technical, studio focused academic specialist.
+Appropriate industry experience in photography will be required, which should include at least 5 years experience of studio practice and a thorough understanding of digital equipment and software, as well as darkroom and analogue processes.
+Essential to this role are excellent administrative, planning, and organisational skills, as you will take responsibility and lead in areas such as academic assessment, module development, student progress and attendance.
+You will collaborate with colleagues to ensure the development of the academic curriculum and currency of the programme, ensuring the programme is aligned to the forefront of the industry.
+We are looking for a professional with relevant industry experience, as well as knowledge of contextual research and the current professional practice within the global photography sector.
+Academic experience in a higher education setting in Photography would be desirable.
+What will you get if you join us? • Work for an institution that supports work-life balance, and cares for the wellbeing of staff; • Staff development opportunities; • Generous annual leave; • Free confidential counselling service and physiotherapy; • Free eye tests and contribution towards glasses for VDU use; • Free IT products including Microsoft Office and Adobe Creative Cloud; • Professional fees paid by the School; • Staff recognition awards • Free car parking and access to other staff benefits; and • Access to the Local Government Pension scheme (with significant employer contributions).

 "A great place to work with supportive like-minded colleagues."